 What are the Correct Steps for Hands-Only CPR?

 Hands-Only CPR involves providing continuous chest compressions to someone who has collapsed and is unresponsive.
 This simple approach is more suitable for rescuers who experience such situations in their presence.
 It eliminates the need for rescue breaths, making it more accessible for bystanders to intervene in emergencies.
-Here are the correct steps to perform Hands-Only CPR when you experience one:
+Here are the correct hands-only CPR steps to perform when you experience one:

 Step 1: The first step in performing Hands-Only CPR is to assess the situation and ensure that it is safe for both you and the victim.
 Immediately take your cell phone out and call 911 to activate EMS.
+In the first few minutes after calling, proceed with the next steps to begin CPR.

 Step 2: The next step is to check for responsiveness.
 Gently tap the victim’s shoulder and shout, “Are you okay?”
 Check if the person is responsive or shows any signs of consciousness.
 If the person is unresponsive and not breathing normally or only gasping, call 911 immediately or instruct someone nearby to call.